MichAdebayo/pizzeria-RAG/README.md

 2. Add configuration in `config/config.py`
 3. Restart processing via `/process` (Chainlit) or Gradio interface

-## 📄 License

-This project is under MIT license.
-See `LICENSE` for more details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please: